rprouse/Commodore64/Assembly.md

 You can ASL the low order byte and ROL the high bytes to multiply by two.
 Repeat to multiply by 4 then 8, etc.

 To multiply by ten multiply by 2 twice, then add the original number (bringing you to 5x) then multiply by two once more.

+For a deeper look at multiplication and division, see [Multiplying and Dividing on the 6502](https://llx.com/Neil/a2/mult.html).